Censorship of school curricula in the United States

 Throughout the history of the United States, various topics have been censored and banned in education, including teaching about evolution, racism, sexism, sex education, and LGBTQ+ topics.
-Due to the federal system of the country delegating states much of the responsibility to administer public education, it is often state governments that have enacted such policies.
+Due to the education system being highly decentralized, states are delegated with much of the responsibility for administering public education.

 In 2021, bills were introduced in multiple state legislatures to restrict teaching certain concepts, including critical race theory (CRT) and sexism, in public schools.
 Bills were passed in 14 states, all of which had both Republican-majority legislatures and Republican governors.
 Several of these bills specifically mention "critical race theory" or single out the New York Times 1619 Project.
 CRT is only taught at a university level, though some lower-level curricula have reflected basic themes of CRT.

 Other state-level efforts have involved state boards of education restricting the teaching of issues surrounding race and sex.

 History

+20th century

 Some of the first evidence of censorship of school curriculum in the United States comes during the Civil War, when Southern textbook publishers removed material critical of slavery.
 After the Civil War, a vigorous movement from groups like the United Daughters of the Confederacy in the South promoted the Lost Cause of the Confederacy in schools.
 The movement censored any offending works and lead to "indoctrination of southern schoolchildren with aristocratic social values unchanged since the antebellum epoch."

 During the 19th century's temperance movement, some school book publishers revised content to suit the anti-alcohol position.